lucywyman/slides/source/source/qaelk.rst

 ====

 TODO this should include talking about how we use QAELK data.
 Maybe 2-3 examples?
 "Our SRE team uses this feature to do XYZ"
+# Base this on the demo given in the MPR

 What's Next?
 ------------
+Go Beyond our POC

+.. rst-class:: build

+* Polish what we have
+* Find the edges of what is possible with our current stack
+* Make our data more accurate
+* integrate with existing tools at puppet that identify transient errors

 Resources
 ---------